GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 As **Device ID**, enter your Gateway ID prefixed with `gw-`.
 For example, if your Gateway ID equals to `0102030405060708`, then enter `gw-0102030405060708`.
-The `gw-` prefix is needed because a Cloud IoT Core ID must start with a letter, which is not always the case for a LoRa gateway ID.
+The `gw-` prefix is needed because an IoT Core ID must start with a letter, which is not always the case for a LoRa gateway ID.

-Each Cloud IoT Core device (LoRa gateway) will authenticate using its own certificate.
+Each IoT Core device (LoRa gateway) will authenticate using its own certificate.
 Select **RS256** as **Public key format** and paste the public-key content in the box.
 This is the content of `public-key.pem` which was created in the previous step.
 Click **Create**.